weavejester/ittyon/README.md

-# ittyon
+# Ittyon

-A Clojure library designed to ... well, that part is up to you.
+An experimental library designed to manage distributed state for near-realtime multiplayer games.

 ## Usage